-2. Inspect breather caps, breather filters and fill screens — DO NOT punch holes in screens in order to expedite adding oil.
+2. Inspect breather caps, breather filters, and fill screens — DO NOT punch holes in screens in order to expedite adding oil.

 3. Check filter indicators and/or pressure differential gages.

-4. Visually inspect all system hoses, pipes, pipe connections for leaks and frays.
+4. Visually inspect all system hoses, pipes, pipe connections for leaks, and frays.
 Hydraulic fluid leakage is a common problem for industrial systems.
 Excessive leakage is an environmental and safety hazard, increases waste streams and oil consumption, and, if ignored, can reduce the system capacity enough to overheat the system.

 relief valve settings.

 6. Visually inspect the inside of the reservoir for signs of aeration (via the fill hole using a flashlight).
 Aeration is a condition in which discrete bubbles of air are carried along in the stream of oil as it enters the pump.
 Visual signs of aeration in the reservoir are generally foaming and/or little whirlpools taking small gulps of air into the suction strainer.
-Causes of aeration include: low fluid levels; air leaks in the suction line; low fluid temperature; fluid is too viscous to release air or maintain suction at the pump; or faulty shaft seals.
+Causes of aeration include low fluid levels; air leaks in the suction line; low fluid temperature; fluid is too viscous to release air or maintain suction at the pump; or faulty shaft seals.
 When air leaks are suspected on the suction line, smothering these points with oil will usually pinpoint the leaks by creating a marked change in pump noise.
 A pump ingesting air sounds as if it were gargling marbles.

 7. Listen to the pump for the signs of cavitation.
-Cavitation is slightly more complicated than aeration, but bares some similarities.
+Cavitation is slightly more complicated than aeration but bears some similarities.
 Cavitation occurs when air is released from the hydraulic oil during momentary depressurization at the pump suction and then imploded onto metal surfaces upon discharge.
 These implosions are extremely destructive to pump surfaces.
 A cavitating pump will emit a high-pitched whine or scream.
 Causes of cavitation are the same as those of aeration with the exception of suction side air leaks.
 How do you discern aeration from cavitation?
-One way is to install a vacuum gage on the suction side and make sure the pressure is equal too or greater than that prescribed by the pump manufacturer.
+One way is to install a vacuum gage on the suction side and make sure the pressure is equal to or greater than that prescribed by the pump manufacturer.
 Foaming in the reservoir is usually the telltale sign of aeration.

-8. Inspect a small sample of fluid for color, signs of contamination and odor.
+8. Inspect a small sample of fluid for color, signs of contamination, and odor.
 Keep in mind that visual inspection is limited in that it will only detect signs of excess contamination.

 9. Scan electrically controlled servo valves with an infrared thermometer.
 High valve and solenoid temperatures (over 150ºF) usually indicate the valve is sticking.

-10. Scan the electric drive motor with for housing hot spots and rotor bearing temperatures using an infrared thermometer.
+10. Scan the electric drive motor for housing hot spots and rotor bearing temperatures using an infrared thermometer.